dfki-ric/pytransform3d/doc/source/rotations.rst

 **Cons**

-* We use 9 values for 3 degrees of freedom
+* We use 9 values for 3 degrees of freedom.
-* Not every 3x3 matrix is a valid rotation matrix, which means for example that we cannot simply apply an optimization algorithm to rotation matrices or interpolate between rotation matrices
+* Not every 3x3 matrix is a valid rotation matrix, which means for example that we cannot simply apply an optimization algorithm to rotation matrices or interpolate between rotation matrices.
+Renormalization is computationally expensive in comparison to quaternions.

 ----------
 Axis-Angle